-Going into its second year, the GreenPAC Parliamentary Internship for the Environment offers young leaders (aged 18-30), who are passionate about the environment and politics, the chance to gain invaluable training and experience from Canada’s top environmental champions on Parliament Hill.
-The program runs from September 2019 to June 2020, and includes a monthly stipend.
+The GreenPAC Parliamentary Internship for the Environment, with support from the Sustainability Network, offers young leaders (aged 18-30) the chance to gain invaluable training and experience from Canada’s top environmental champions on Parliament Hill.
+The program runs from September 2020-June 2021 and includes a monthly stipend totaling $25,000.

-For the first two months of the program, Interns will be involved in a national, non-partisan public engagement strategy in the lead up to the 2019 federal election – one of the most exciting times in politics.
-From November to June, each Intern will be placed full-time in the Parliament Hill office of a Member of Parliament (MP) who has a proven record of environmental leadership.
-Reflecting GreenPAC’s commitment to nonpartisanship, host MPs come from across the political spectrum and from every major political party.
-During this time, Interns will gain a deep, day-to-day understanding of the federal government, becoming well-versed in policy research, legislative affairs, communications and constituency work while also supporting Ottawa’s strongest champions for the environment.
-Outside the office, Interns will meet leaders from the nonprofit and business sectors, attend exclusive events and take part in a broad range of leadership development programming.
+Interns work full-time in the Parliament Hill office of a Member of Parliament (MP) with a proven record of environmental leadership.
+Reflecting GreenPAC’s commitment to nonpartisanship, host MPs come from across the political spectrum and from every major national political party.
+During this time, Interns gain a deep, day-to-day understanding of the federal government, becoming well-versed in policy research, legislative affairs, communications and constituency work while also supporting Ottawa’s strongest environmental champions.
+Outside the office, Interns meet leaders from the nonprofit and business sectors, attend exclusive events, and take part in a range of leadership development programming.

 - Eligible to work in Canada

 - Demonstrated passion for the environment through education, employment and/or extra-curricular involvement

 - Prior political engagement (i.e. volunteering on an election campaign, membership in a political party, organizing get-out-the-vote drives, etc.) is an asset, but not required

 - Bilingualism in French and English is an asset, but not required